Summer hunting can be one of the best times to hunt in California because the weather is nice, the sun is out longer, and everything is in full bloom.

 Three things that help me stay cool when hunting in the summer months are the following:

 - Hat – A hat is going to keep the sun off your face and trap any sweat from your head in the band, which will cool you down, especially if there is a breeze.

-- Mesh/Water Wicking – Wearing mesh clothing with save you from the heat because it lets your body breath.
-Water wicking clothing also helps keep you from drenching your shirt and having it stick to you.
+- Mesh/Water Wicking – Wearing mesh clothing saves you from the heat because it lets your body breathe.
+Water-wicking clothing also helps keep you from drenching your shirt and having it stick to you.

 Since the weather is going to be warmer, I do not suggest wearing wool socks, so you can buy something breathable for your feet.
 There is a very limited amount of things you can do to stay cool and be safe when hunting, the less exposed you are the safer you will be on a hunt.

 Things To Watch Out For

 Hunting in the summer is quite a bit different than hunting in the fall and winter months, especially in California.
 One of the most important things that you need to watch out for in the summer is Rattle Snakes.
 These snakes come out of hibernation and will be all over the mountains, foothills, and deserts of California.

 They are extremely poisonous and can kill you if you are bitten.
 Always watch where you are walking, and if you take a step and hear a rattle, STOP!
 Back away slowly, and go a different direction.